-Shiitake mushroom or Lentinus edodes; also known in China as Xiang gu, or the "fragrant mushroom", is the second most commonly cultivated edible mushroom worldwide.
+Shiitake mushroom or Lentinus edodes and similar species; also known in China as Xiang gu, or the "fragrant mushroom", is the second most commonly cultivated edible mushroom worldwide.
 It is commonly used in East Asian cuisine and is now becoming increasingly popular in Western cooking.

 Like most mushrooms, it contains a huge array of active compounds, (including various polysaccharides and beta-glucans) and in particular in shiitake, a (1-6,1-3)-beta-glucan known as lentinan.